How Traffickers Prey on America’s Youth: Jaco Booyens

 It's our duty.

-Yes, we're successful in the for-profit space by commercializing our technology, but man, if this can help a child, if we could build a database, if we could build a tool set for judges to learn an LMS platform where judges can, at will, 24 hours a day, get their finger on the pulse of what is happening, right?
+in the for profit space by commercializing our technology but man if this can help a child if this can if we could build a database if we could build a tool set for judges to learn an lms platform where judges can at will 24 hours a day get their finger on the pulse of what is happening right that those are the organizations we're talking about there's always bad apples.

-Yako, the reason that I'm asking about this is that, you know, for example, we've had a lot of work with Doge, with this particular administration, and Doge has found a lot of money flowing to NGOs that didn't seem to make sense or wasn't going in the right places.
+Yako, the reason that I'm asking about this is that, you know, for example, we've had a lot of work with DOGE with this particular administration, and DOGE has found a lot of money flowing to NGOs that didn't seem to make sense or wasn't going to the right places.

 You know, whole departments have been dismantled.

-That's why I want to get you to kind of weigh in on why these organizations that you're talking about are different.
+That's why I want you to kind of weigh in on why these organizations that you're talking about are different.

 There's no financial attachment for nonprofit organizations in the fight.